UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

 Scripts
 -------
 The above commands work very well when working *interactively* with the computer.
-That is, entering one command, observing the output, then entering the next command; and so on.
+That is, entering one command, observing the output, then entering the next command, and so on.

 Often we need to carry out more complex processes though, which might need lots of commands.
 We might want to run these multiple times, once a day for example to run a series of steps repeatedly.
 We can collect together shell commands into a *shell script* to help us with this.
 A shell script is a file containing a list of commands to be run one-after-another.